 Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional trained in head injury management.

-Further, the TSC Hurricane suggested management of concussions:
+Further, the Tulsa Soccer Club suggested management of concussions:

 Any athlete suspected of having a concussion should be evaluated by an appropriate healthcare professional trained in head injury management.